 Traveling pilgrims can expect barebones accommodations along the Camino de Santiago, or Way of St. James.
 Monasteries provide hostels for travelers and ask for small monetary donations in return.
 Pilgrims should be aware that a special Credencial, or religious passport, is required to stay at a monastic hostel.
 American pilgrims need to register online in order to receive one.

 The largest pilgrimage site in France is Lourdes, which takes in some five million pilgrims a year.
 Lourdes gains significance from the apparitions of Our Lady of Lourdes and is a site of numerous miraculous healings.
 The stream unearthed by Bernadette Soubirous in 1858 is believed to have special properties that heal the ailments of sick people.

-Tourists stay in one of 270 hotels in the city in order to visit the Sanctuary of Lourdes (commonly called the Domain).
+Tourists stay in one of 270 hotels in the city in order to visit the Sanctuary of Our Lady of Lourdes (commonly called the Domain).
 The Domain includes the Grotto where pilgrims can dispense Lourdes water from the taps and 22 separate places of worship on 126 acres.

 4. Armagh, Northern Ireland

 Armagh is a town with roots in Celtic paganism.
 When Christianity spread to the region in the 400s A.D., St. Patrick established his church there and Armagh became the ecclesiastical capital of the island.
 He decreed that only those educated in Armagh were fit to spread the gospel, so numerous educational institutions were founded.